annikulkarni/ObsidianBackup/VIM/VIM commands.md

 dd - will delete the current line

 u - will undo the changes
-Ctrl+r - will redo the c
+Ctrl+r - will redo the changes

+d[number]w/e - will perform the action the times you enter the number

+<mark class="hltr-boom-bam">operator [number] motion </mark>

+ex: 2dd will delete two lines

+:d$ - To delete from the cursor to the end of a line type: